codefellows-seattle-javascript-401d21/28-routing-and-testing/lab-joy/README.md

-# Lab 28 - Routing and Testing
+# Lab 29 - Component Composition
 Joy Hou, Feb 21, 2018

 ## Problem Domain
-We are using React to create a notes To Do application.
+Building upon lab 28 for the notes to do application, we are refactoring and adding in a update form component that inherits a note through props and onSubmit is able to update the App's state with an updated note.

 ## Components
 ### Main